Abelianization and fixed point properties of units in integral group rings: Property and for

-The main goal of this section is to generalize this result to all orders (not necessarily commutative) in division $\Q$-algebras with $\U(\O)$ finite.
-We will prove the following theorem.
+The main goal of this section is to generalize this result to all orders $\O$ (not necessarily commutative) in division $\Q$-algebras with $\U(\O)$ finite.
+We will prove the following theorem, which is also \Cref{TheoremD} from the introduction.

 \begin{theorem} Let $\O$ be an order in a finite dimensional division $\Q$-algebra with $\U(\O)$ finite.
-Then the following properties are equivalent: \begin{enumerate} \item $\E_2(\O)$ has property \FR, \item $\E_2(\O)$ has property \FA, \item $\O$ is isomorphic to $\I_3, \O_2$ or $\O_3$. \end{enumerate} Furthermore, $\GL_2(\O)$ has property \FR if $\O$ has a basis of units and $\O \neq \Z$. \end{theorem}
+Then the following properties are equivalent: \begin{enumerate} \item $\E_2(\O)$ has property \FR, \item $\E_2(\O)$ has property \FA, \item $\O$ is isomorphic to $\I_3, \O_2$ or $\O_3$. \end{enumerate} Furthermore, $\GL_2(\O)$ has property \FR if $\O$ has a basis of units and $\O \ncong \Z$. \end{theorem}

 The proof of \Cref{When is E2 FA and some GL2 FA} will be given later in Subsection~\ref{subsectie FR voor GRK} (on page~\pageref{proof_of_When is E2 FA and some GL2 FA}) and will strongly require the results obtained in Subsection~\ref{sectie ab van E2}.
 Moreover we first need to understand the connections between $\E_2(\O)$, the diagonal matrices therein and the Borel subgroup.
 The latter will be the content of \Cref{property FA for the GRK groups}.
-Next, in Subsection~\ref{subsectie FR voor Borel}, we propose a statement for when $\GE_2(\O)$ has property \FA and \FR and lay the first stone towards a proof by understanding completely the situation for the Borel subgroup $\B_2(\O)$ of $\GL_2(\O)$.
+Next, in Subsection~\ref{subsectie FR voor Borel}, we conjecture when $\GE_2(\O)$ has property \FA and \FR and lay the first stone towards a proof by understanding completely the situation for the Borel subgroup $\B_2(\O)$ of $\GL_2(\O)$.

 \begin{remark} While in \Cref{sectie hogere graad matrices FA}, property \FR for $\E_n(\O)$, $n \geq 3$, is a consequence of the same property for the Steinberg groups $\St_n(\O)$, this is no longer true for the cases in \Cref{When is E2 FA and some GL2 FA}.
 Indeed, if one defines $\St_2(\O)$ in a similar way, then the only non-trivial defining relation is $x_{ij}(r)x_{ij}(s) = x_{ij}(r+s)$, hence $\St_2(\O)$ is the free product of two copies of the additive group of $\O$ and hence cannot have property \FR. \end{remark}